bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `PLOTC` rec slice

-Defaults: current 1
+Defaults: rrec 1

 Description:
-`PLOTC` plots a two dimensional contour plot of a blocked record to either the plotting device specified by `PLDEV` or the file specified by `PLFIL`.
-If no record is specified RNMR will prompt for it with the current read record as a default.
-The selected record must be a blocked record.
+`PLOTC` plots a contour plot of a two-dimensional slice of a blocked record to either the plotting device specified by `PLDEV` or the file specified by `PLFIL`.
+The number of contours is set by `NCON`, the contour height limits by `CONLIM`, the type of contours by `CONMD`, and the plot limits by `LIMB`.

-The last parameter, slice specifies which 2D slice of a 3D or 4D source record should be plotted.
-If the source record has only two dimensions, slice must be 1.
-If slice is omitted RNMR will not prompt for it and will plot the first slice.
+If no [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
+If no [slice](syntax#slice) is specified RNMR will not prompt for it and will plot the first 2D slice of the record.
-Note that the current mapping of dimensions to directions (as displayed and set by `DIRB`) will affect the selection of which one-dimensional blocks of the record comprise the 2D slice and will thus be plotted.
-Slice is interpreted as a linear index over the 3rd/4th dimensions.
 ## PLS
 Set pulse length